fchaillie/Web_Scraping_News_Articles/README.md

 2. **Install and open the Docker Desktop application**

-3. **In your Windows terminal, run this command with the Docker Desktop application open and running (choose the image name you want and don't forget the dot !):**
+3. **In your Windows terminal, run this command with the Docker Desktop application open and running (choose the image name you want and don't forget the dot after the whitespace !):**

         docker build -t cool_news_img .